National People's Congress: Election and appointment of officials

 Elections and appointments differ in that elections can theoretically be competitive with multiple candidates submitted by the Presidium, or with write-in votes by the delegates, while the delegates can only vote for the official nominee in appointments.
 However, nearly all of the elections are non-competitive with a single candidate, with only elections for the regular members of the NPCSC being competitive since 1988.
 The election and appointments for high-ranking posts are effectively decided secretly within the CCP months in advance, with NPC delegates having no say in these decisions.
-Elections in extraordinary circumstances have a similar approach with CCP involvement.
+Elections held in extraordinary circumstances have a similar approach with CCP involvement, in particular during cases wherein the presidency, vice presidency or both are vacant.

 According to official accounts, in a normal election, the process of selecting the nominees generally entails repeated discussions between Party leaders, multiple rounds of discussions with CCP members in high-ranking positions and with major non-Party organizations, as well as anti-corruption and political review of the potential candidates.
 The list of candidates is then approved first by the CCP's Politburo Standing Committee, and then by its Politburo.
-If the candidates in question are nominated for a top-level position, in a special plenary session the Central Committee also endorses the nominees just before the NPC session for election by the Congress.
-Before the plenum ends, the CCP customarily holds a "democratic consultative meeting", formally informing non-CCP organizations, such as the eight minor political parties, of the proposed nominees and soliciting their views on the candidates.
+If the candidates in question are nominated for a top-level position, namely the president and vice president; NPCSC chairperson and vice chairpersons; heads of the National Supervisory Commission, the Supreme People's Court, and the Supreme people's Procuratorate; the State Council premier, vice premiers, and state councilors; and all CMC members, the Central Committee also endorses the nominees in a special plenary session just before the NPC plenary session for election by the deputies.

-Full Central Committee endorsement for lower-level positions, such as regular NPCSC members, the State Council Secretary-General and departmental heads, and all members of the Special Committees and their committee chairpersons, is also expected.
+Before the plenary session ends, the CCP customarily holds a "democratic consultative meeting", formally informing non-CCP organizations, such as the country's eight minor non-oppositional political parties, of the proposed nominees and soliciting their views on the candidates.
+Full Central Committee endorsement for lower-level positions, such as regular NPCSC members, the State Council Secretary-General and departmental heads, and all members of the Special Committees and their committee chairpersons, is not expected, however.
 During the NPC session, the official in the Presidium in charge of personnel explains the proposed nominees and the selection process to the delegates.
 The delegates are then granted the short bios of the candidates, and given time for "deliberations and consultations", or simply "deliberations" for the appointed positions.